Physical Therapy DPT

 Physical Therapy DPT Faculty

-Heather L. Brossman, DHSC, PT, DPT, MS Board Certified Cardiopulmonary Clinical Specialist, Board-Certified Pediatric Clinical Specialist (Temple University) Associate Director of Clinical Education.
+Heather L. Brossman, PT, DPT, MS, DHSc Board Certified Cardiopulmonary Clinical Specialist, Board-Certified Pediatric Clinical Specialist (Temple University, Drexel University) Director of Clinical Education.
 Assistant Professor.
 Acute care, preschool and school-based practice, early intervention, cardiovascular and pulmonary disorders, complex conditions, participation of children with multiple disabilities, physical activity.

-Sudeshna A. Chatterjee, PT, PhD (University of Florida).
+Sudeshna A. Chatterjee, PT, PhD (Maharashtra University of Health Science, University of Florida ).
 Assistant Professor.
 Aging, Neurorehabilitation, Functional Neuroimaging, Non-invasive Brain Stimulation.

 Lynette Montgomery, PT, PhD (University of Queensland, The Ohio State University).
 Assistant Professor.
 Motor Control and rehabilitation after neurological injury, mechanisms of neuroplasticity and recovery of locomotion following neurological injury.

-Glenn Williams, PT, PhD, Board-Certified Athletic Trainer (University of Delaware) Chair, Department of Physical Therapy & Rehabilitation Sciences.
+Glenn Williams, PT, PhD, Board-Certified Athletic Trainer (Baylor University, University of Delaware) Senior Associate Dean of Health Professions.
 Associate Professor.
-Neuromuscular plasticity after joint injury, orthopaedic-sports rehabilitation, human performance, post-traumatic osteoarthritis.
+Neuromuscular plasticity after joint injury, orthopaedic and sports rehabilitation, human performance, post-traumatic osteoarthritis.

 Emeritus Faculty